SovaMr/ao3_tracker/README.md

 The AO3 Tracker is a simple JavaScript code that will automatically fetch information about the selected stories.

-Based on the story URL, it fetches the publicly available information.
+Based on the story URL, it fetches ONLY the publicly available information.

 # No credentials needed!